 - If you require time to do some deep work, you have to prepare for it.
 Trust us, separate office or common space, you will be distracted during the day one way or the other.
 As inconvenient as it might be, you will most likely be better off coming into the office before everyone else, working from home, or heading to the quiet coffee shop nearby to finish your tasks.

 - Remember to be a team player.
 Take your team members’ side, credit others for their ideas, and don’t dismiss your team’s suggestions if they don’t align with your vision.
+To make your team’s workflow better you can use software for team management.

 If you’re not sure about your project management skills, look for education opportunities.
 Depending on how much free time you have, you can go for a short online course, educational long-reads online, project management books, university degree, or official project management certifications from places like Project Management Institute.
 There is no best practice here, so always look at your unique situation when choosing which route to take.